Making an Accurate Diagnosis with CT Scan Findings

 Unlike sinus CT scans, endonasal scopes provide real-time views of the nasal mucosa, allowing for the detection of subtle changes, allergic reactions, or polypoid growths that may not be apparent on imaging studies alone.
 By combining endonasal scope findings with patient history and allergy testing, otolaryngologists can accurately identify the underlying causes of nasal obstruction and tailor treatment plans accordingly.

 Computed tomography scans play a critical role in evaluating chronic maxillary sinusitis and other forms of chronic rhinosinusitis by providing high-resolution images of the sinus cavities.
 These scans can reveal structural abnormalities, mucosal thickening, and the presence of nasal polyps, helping clinicians identify contributing factors to persistent inflammation.
-In patients with underlying conditions such as cystic fibrosis, computed tomography scans are particularly valuable in detecting characteristic changes in the sinus cavities, which aids in accurate diagnosis and tailored treatment planning.
+In patients with underlying conditions, such as cystic fibrosis, computed tomography scans are particularly valuable in detecting characteristic changes in the sinus cavities, which aids in accurate diagnosis and tailored treatment planning.

 Is Radiologic Imaging (CT Scans) Harmful?

 While CT scans are highly effective for diagnosing sinus conditions, they do involve a level of radiation exposure.
 For this reason, they are typically used only when clinically necessary and when the benefits outweigh the risks.
-In some cases, magnetic resonance imaging (MRI) scans may be considered as an alternative, especially when soft tissue evaluation is needed without the use of ionizing radiation.
+In some cases, magnetic resonance imaging (MRI) scans may be considered as an alternative, especially when soft-tissue evaluation is needed without the use of ionizing radiation.
 However, for visualizing bone structures and sinus cavities, CT scans remain the preferred option.

-Do We Use Contrast Dye During Diagnostic Scans?
+Is It Necessary to Use Contrast Dye During Diagnostic Scans?

 At Texas Sinus & Snoring, our medical team does not use contrast dye during diagnostic scans for sinus evaluation.
 Since our focus is on assessing the structure of the sinuses and nasal passages rather than blood vessels, contrast enhancement is unnecessary.
 This approach allows us to obtain clear and accurate images while minimizing patient discomfort and avoiding potential reactions to contrast materials.